 Oxidative stress effects your cells and your cells are the building blocks of your tissue, your organs and your systems.
-So just think.. if the cells in your gut are damaged you may experience leaky gut, IBS or Crohn’s.
-If your skin cells are damaged by oxidative stress you may experience dermatitis or psoriasis.
-If your brain cells are damaged you may develop alzheimers or mental health disorders…. you get the picture.
+So just think.. if the cells in your gut are damaged you may experience gut or dietary issues.
+If your skin cells are damaged by oxidative stress you may experience a chronic skin disorder.
+If your brain cells are damaged you may develop mental health disorders…. you get the picture.

 Managing and Preventing Oxidative Stress